Cross sections for coherent elastic and inelastic neutrino-nucleus scattering: Abstract

 \section{Abstract}

-The prospects of extracting new physics signals in a coherent elastic neutrino-nucleus scattering (CE$\nu$NS) process are limited by the precision with which the underlying nuclear structure physics, embedded in the weak nuclear form factor, is known.
-We present microscopic nuclear structure physics calculations of charge and weak nuclear form factors and CE$\nu$NS cross sections on $^{12}$C, $^{16}$O, $^{40}$Ar, $^{56}$Fe and $^{208}$Pb nuclei.
-We obtain the proton and neutron densities, and charge and weak form factors by solving Hartree-Fock equations with a Skyrme (SkE2) nuclear potential.
-We validate our approach by comparing $^{208}$Pb and $^{40}$Ar charge form factor predictions with elastic electron scattering data.
-In view of the worldwide interest in liquid-argon based neutrino and dark matter experiments, we pay special attention to the $^{40}$Ar nucleus and make predictions for the $^{40}$Ar weak form factor and the CE$\nu$NS cross sections.
-Furthermore, we attempt to gauge the level of theoretical uncertainty pertaining to the description of the $^{40}$Ar form factor and CE$\nu$NS cross sections by comparing relative differences between recent microscopic nuclear theory and widely-used phenomenological form factor predictions.
+The prospects of extracting new physics signals in coherent elastic neutrino--nucleus scattering (CE$\nu$NS) processes are limited by the precision with which the underlying nuclear structure physics, embedded in the weak nuclear form factor, is known.
+We present calculations of charge and weak nuclear form factors and CE$\nu$NS cross sections on $^{12}$C, $^{16}$O, $^{40}$Ar, $^{56}$Fe and $^{208}$Pb nuclei.
+We obtain the proton and neutron densities, and charge and weak form factors by solving Hartree--Fock (HF) equations with a Skyrme (SkE2) nuclear potential.
+We validate our approach by comparing $^{208}$Pb and $^{40}$Ar charge form factor predictions with available elastic electron scattering data.
+Since CE$\nu$NS experiments at stopped--pion sources are also well suited to measure inelastic charged--current and neutral--current neutrino--nucleus cross sections, we also present calculations for these processes, incorporating a continuum Random Phase Approximation (CRPA) description on top of the HF-SkE2 picture of the nucleus.
+Providing both coherent as well as inelastic cross sections in a consistent framework, we aim at obtaining a reliable and detailed comparison of the strength of these processes in the energy region below ~100 MeV.
+Furthermore, we attempt to gauge the level of theoretical uncertainty pertaining to the description of the $^{40}$Ar form factor and CE$\nu$NS cross sections by comparing relative differences between recent microscopic nuclear theory and widely--used phenomenological form factor predictions.
 Future precision measurements of CE$\nu$NS will potentially help in constraining these nuclear structure details that will in turn improve prospects of extracting new physics.